0xumarkhatab/Fluid-Protocol-Research/README.md

 ## Questions & Answers

-### smart debt - allows det to be re-provided as liquidity offsetting the borrow costs . but how it's different than leveraging a solidity contract  and loaning token2 on dex1 for token 1 as collateral , then selling this token2 on dex1 and getting the token1 and then repeating the same process in a loop based function call of this smart contract
+### smart debt - allows debt to be re-provided as liquidity offsetting the borrow costs . but how it's different than leveraging a solidity contract  and loaning token2 on dex1 for token 1 as collateral , then selling this token2 on dex1 and getting the token1 and then repeating the same process in a loop based function call of this smart contract

 answer :
+smart debt and smart collateral earns transaction fees and interest on providing liquidity to liquidity layer as opposed to just flipping tokens across dexes to earn arbitrage profits.
+[Good read](https://medium.com/@neyebushlyukh/a-simple-explanation-of-how-smart-collateral-and-smart-debt-work-on-fluid-dex-d6d4d3a51a60) for reference.

 - **Native Integration vs. Manual Process:** Smart Debt is integrated directly into Fluid’s protocol, automatically turning debt into liquidity, while manual looping involves repeatedly executing custom smart contract functions.
 - **Gas Efficiency:** Fluid’s built-in mechanism uses optimized libraries to reduce gas costs, whereas manual loops would incur higher fees with each transaction.